davidauza-engineer/iOS-Android-FartManChallenge/README.md

 4. Will I get any kind of economic compensation for contributing to this project?

-No. If you decide to contribute to this project you do it because you like it because you want to build a portfolio, or just for fun.
+No. If you decide to contribute to this project you do it because you like it because you want to build your portfolio, or just for fun.
 No economic compensation will be given in any case.

 ## Legal Notice